USS Uncas (1843)

 The first USS Uncas was a 192-ton steamer acquired by the Union Navy during the American Civil War.

 Uncas was used as a gunboat by the Navy to patrol navigable waterways of the Confederacy to prevent the South from trading with other countries.

 Built in New York City in 1843

-Uncas—a screw steamer built at New York City in 1843—was purchased by the Navy there on 20 September 1861 from Dudley Buck for use with the U.S. Coast Survey.
+Uncas—a screw steamer built at New York City in 1843—was purchased by the Navy there on 20 September 1861 from Dudley Buck for use with the United States Coast Survey.
 She was refitted at the New York Navy Yard from September 1861 to February 1862 and placed in service early in March.

 Civil War operations

 Uncas sent to Hampton Roads to strengthen Union forces there

 However, before Uncas could begin her duties for the Coast Survey, the Confederate ironclad ram CSS Virginia attacked the Union warships blockading Hampton Roads, Virginia, sinking frigates Cumberland and Congress and endangering their consorts.
 As a result of the havoc created by the resurrected Merrimack, Uncas was sent to Hampton Roads to strengthen the Union naval forces still afloat there.